amaralkaff/laravel-inertia/README.md

 # Chirper - Laravel Application

-A simple Social Media application built with Laravel and Inertia 2.0 and React.
+A simple Social Media application built with Laravel and Inertia 2.0.

 ## Features